 Fireworks and dogs don’t mix well.
 The loud sounds fireworks make can be extremely traumatizing to your dog.
 Exposing your dog to fireworks can oftentimes result in them needing tranquilizers or other medications to calm them down.
 Lastly, and I hope this goes without saying, but please keep your dog far, far away from anyone lighting fireworks.
 Accidents involving fireworks are seen every summer.
 If burns occur, seek emergency help immediately.

 Wishing you and your pup a Happy 4th!

-Dr. Cindy Bressler is a NYC and Hamptons, Long Island Veterinarian.
-She graduated from the Atlantic Veterinary College in Prince Edward Island, Canada and held residency at the Animal Medical Center in Manhattan specializing in small animal internal medicine before starting her own House Call Veterinarian practice in 2003.
+Dr. Cindy Bressler is an NYC and Hamptons, Long Island Veterinarian.
+She graduated from the Atlantic Veterinary College in Prince Edward Island, Canada, and held a residency at the Animal Medical Center in Manhattan specializing in small animal internal medicine before starting her own House Call Veterinarian practice in 2003.

 The views, advice, and opinions expressed in this guest post are entirely those of the guest author, and are in no way affiliated with Wag!

 World Rabies Day 2021: 7 Preventative Tips to Keep Your Fur-babies Safe from Rabies

 75% of Pet Parents Report that Playtime Often Boosts Their Mood on Bad Days

 © 2021 Wag Labs, Inc. All rights reserved.